Pigeonhole protocol specification

 A CourierEnvelope carries an epoch field that identifies the

-epoch ∈ {current − 1, current, current + 1} where current is the
+couriers and storage replicas MUST accept epoch ∈ {current − 1, current, current + 1} where current is the courier’s / replica’s own view of the current

-The current − 1 tolerance handles the grace window immediately
+The current − 1 tolerance handles the grace window immediately after

-after a replica-epoch boundary, when a client with a slightly stale
+a replica-epoch boundary, when a client with a slightly stale PKI view still encrypts

-Combined with current, this gives a two replica-epoch data TTL
+previous envelope public key.
+Combined with current, this gives a

-definition a key that hasn’t started being used yet, so current
+because the future replica-epoch key is by definition a key that hasn’t started being

 The current + 1 tolerance handles the same boundary seen from the

-other side: a client whose clock or PKI view is slightly ahead of
+other side: a client whose clock or PKI view is slightly ahead of the

-the courier / replica.
+courier / replica.

 Envelopes outside this three-epoch window MUST be rejected, because by definition no replica still holds the matching decapsulation key:

-- Older than
+Older than

 current − 1: the envelope public key has been pruned from replicas (see the replica’s envelope-key GC worker).
-The replica cannot decrypt and the courier can fail fast rather than forward a doomed request. - Newer than
+The replica cannot decrypt and the courier can fail fast rather than forward a doomed request. -

 current + 1: no replica has generated that envelope key yet (replicas generatecurrentandcurrent + 1only).